oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

       }
     }

-The same applies to other relation entities like "localizedfallbackvalues" type, which are used for properties like "names", "descriptions", "shortDescriptions", and also meta fields.
+The same applies to other relation entities like "localizedfallbackvalues" type, which are used for some properties like meta fields.
 You can see in the detailed example for product creation.

 #### 3. Using ProductPrecisionUnits: